 Does It Really Save Time?

 You may use something like Buffer.
-Or, like me, you might choose to use CoSchedule.
+Or, like me, you might choose to use Social Web Suite.
 There are others out there as well and more coming on board all the time.
 Each one has its own pros and cons.
 Some have sharing features that are more intuitive than others.
 Often those features will cost you more.
-I know that CoSchedule has some that I have not yet upgraded to.
+But this one covers it all for me.

 1. Customizing Your Shares